smileyan/eopl-clojure/doc/ch4.md

                    (let* ((x2 v2) ...) e1 e2 ...))]))

         syntax: (letrec ((var expr) ...) body1 body2 ...)
           returns: the values of the final body expression
           libraries: (rnrs base), (rnrs)

+          letrec is similar to let and let*, except that all of the expressions expr ... are within the scope of all of the variables var .... letrec allows the definition of mutually recursive procedures.
+            (letrec ([sum (lambda (x)
+                            (if (zero? x)
+                                0
+                                (+ x (sum (- x 1)))))])
+              (sum 5)) => 15

+          The order of evaluation of the expressions expr ... is unspecified, so a program must not evaluate a reference to any of the variables bound by the letrec expression before all of the values have been computed.
+(Occurrence of a variable within a lambda expression does not count as a reference, unless the resulting procedure is applied before all of the values have been computed.)
+If this restriction is violated, an exception with condition type &assertion is raised.

+          An expr should not return more than once.
+That is, it should not return both normally and via the invocation of a continuation obtained during its evaluation, and it should not return twice via two invocations of such a continuation.
+Implementations are not required to detect a violation of this restriction, but if they do, an exception with condition type &assertion is raised.

+          Choose letrec over let or let* when there is a circular dependency among the variables and their values and when the order of evaluation is unimportant.
+          Choose letrec* over letrec when there is a circular dependency and the bindings need to be evaluated from left to right.

+          A letrec expression of the form

+            (letrec ((var expr) ...) body1 body2 ...)

+          may be expressed in terms of let and set! as

+            (let ((var #f) ...)
+              (let ((temp expr) ...)
+                (set! var temp) ...
+                (let () body1 body2 ...)))

+          where temp ... are fresh variables, i.e., ones that do not already appear in the letrec expression, one for each (var expr) pair.
+          The outer let expression establishes the variable bindings.
+The initial value given each variable is unimportant, so any value suffices in place of #f.
+The bindings are established first so that expr ... may contain occurrences of the variables, i.e., so that the expressions are computed within the scope of the variables.
+The middle let evaluates the values and binds them to the temporary variables, and the set! expressions assign each variable to the corresponding value.
+The inner let is present in case the body contains internal definitions.

+          A definition of letrec that uses this transformation is shown on page 310.

+          This transformation does not enforce the restriction that the expr expressions must not evaluate any references of or assignments to the variables.
+          More elaborate transformations that enforce this restriction and actually produce more efficient code are possible [31].

+        syntax: (letrec* ((var expr) ...) body1 body2 ...)
+          returns: the values of the final body expression
+          libraries: (rnrs base), (rnrs)

+          letrec* is similar to letrec, except that letrec* evaluates expr ... in sequence from left to right.
+          While programs must still not evaluate a reference to any var before the corresponding expr has been evaluated, references to var may be evaluated any time thereafter, including during the evaluation of the expr of any subsequent binding.

+          A letrec* expression of the form

+          (letrec* ((var expr) ...) body1 body2 ...)

+          may be expressed in terms of let and set! as

+            (let ((var #f) ...)
+              (set! var expr) ...
+              (let () body1 body2 ...))

+          The outer let expression creates the bindings, each assignment evaluates an expression and immediately sets the corresponding variable to its value, in sequence, and the inner let evaluates the body. let is used in the latter case rather than begin since the body may include internal definitions as well as expressions.

+            (letrec* ([sum (lambda (x)
+                             (if (zero? x)
+                                 0
+                                 (+ x (sum (- x 1)))))]
+                      [f (lambda () (cons n n-sum))]
+                      [n 15]
+                      [n-sum (sum n)])
+              (f)) => (15 .
+120)

+            (letrec* ([f (lambda () (lambda () g))]
+                      [g (f)])
+              (eq? (g) g)) => #t

+            (letrec* ([g (f)]
+                      [f (lambda () (lambda () g))])
+              (eq? (g) g)) => exception: attempt to reference undefined variable f

+    Section 4.5.
+Multiple Values

+        syntax: (let-values ((formals expr) ...) body1 body2 ...)
+        syntax: (let*-values ((formals expr) ...) body1 body2 ...)
+        returns: the values of the final body expression
+        libraries: (rnrs base), (rnrs)

+        let-values is a convenient way to receive multiple values and bind them to variables.
+        It is structured like let but permits an arbitrary formals list (like lambda) on each left-hand side. let*-values is similar but performs the bindings in left-to-right order, as with let*.
+        An exception with condition type &assertion is raised if the number of values returned by an expr is not appropriate for the corresponding formals, as described in the entry for lambda above.
+A definition of let-values is given on page 310.

+            (let-values ([(a b) (values 1 2)] [c (values 1 2 3)])
+              (list a b c)) => (1 2 (1 2 3))

+            (let*-values ([(a b) (values 1 2)] [(a b) (values b a)]) (list a b)) => (2 1)